 Ramakrishna beach, more popularly known as RK beach in Visakhapatnam is located in the heart of the city’s coastline.
 If you stand in the middle, on the right you can see the Dolphin’s Nose and on the left, you can see the INS Kursura parked just by the sea.
 Beach gets its name from the Ramakrishna Ashram that is located across the road from the beach and I assume may have one of the first public buildings there to lend the beach its name.
 From the Hotel Novotel Varun Beach, where we were staying, the view of the beach from each of the rooms is awesome and what you see above is a shot from the hotel’s rooftop restaurant.

-Ramakrishna Beach or RK Beach – Places to visit in Visakhapatnam
+Ramakrishna Beach or RK Beach – Must-visit place in Visakhapatnam

 One evening we just strolled past the beach after visiting the Naval Museum and Submarine museum, and it was a pleasure to see the various art installations on the beach.
 I have not seen this anywhere else in India.
 There were mermaids and maidens at the base of the lampposts.
 There is a park that has sculptures that imitate the Buddhist sculptures reminding the visitors that Buddhism flourished in this place in the past, and there is a monastery not too far from this beach.